When Peace and Love Need a Bodyguard: Why Antifa Matters

 - Help people in more counseling/therapy ways

 - When organizing, inclusivity is not optional, and is mandatory to win

 - Listen to the concerns of those most affected

 - If you are white, use that privilege to engage your racist relatives and neighbors in thoughtful discussion to change hearts and minds so that burden doesn't fall on our comrades of color."

 If neo-Nazis are proudly marching in the streets it could already be too late.
 I do know they will not be deterred by reasoned debate or hugging it out.
 They have an ally in the Whitehouse who makes them feel that this is their moment.
 They desperately want to be normalized and invited to the table to present their ideas and policy suggestions.
 We can not let that happen.
 The last time Nazis had power hundreds of millions died.

 Be Antifascist.
-No, you don't have to punch Nazis or violate your committment to peaceful resolutions, but don't marginalize those that put their bodies and well being on the line for the sake of you and others.
+No, you don't have to punch Nazis or violate your commitment to peaceful resolutions, but don't marginalize those that put their bodies and well being on the line for the sake of you and others.